Key information

 If MMR is not given within 72 hours of first exposure, it should still be offered at any later interval to provide protection from future exposures, unless the vaccine is contraindicated.

-Individuals who were born prior to 1969 in countries with limited circulating measles at that time can be considered for post-exposure prophylactic MMR vaccination in the case of a community outbreak.
+Most individuals born prior to 1969 will have measles immunity, either through wild-type infection or measles vaccination.
+Individuals who were born in countries with limited circulating measles prior to 1969 can be considered for post-exposure prophylactic MMR vaccination in the case of a community outbreak.
+Seek advice from IMAC prior to vaccinating adults born prior to 1960.

 Human normal immunoglobulin prophylaxis for contacts